Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.1.3 – It is at the MD’s discretion as to whether the full CoF is released in advance or on the morning of the challenge.
 If it is released in the morning, a period of no less than 1 hour before the range briefing must be provided for the shooters to study it and make notes etc.

-8.1.4 – The CoF should include all the information a shooter needs to complete each stage.
+8.1.4 – The CoF should be concise and include all the information a shooter needs to complete each stage.
 At a minimum: stage round count, time, target distances, target size and firing positions / barricade design.
 Blind stages are of course the exception to this.

 8.2 Stage Design